pmcollins/gumdrop/gumdrop.sql/README.md

 ```

-Given a `Person` table with at least these columns...
+Given a `Person` table with at least these columns

 ```sql